3dluvr/windows-flux-lora-training-notes/README.md

 ## PyTorch

-Many people think there's some kind of a secret formulae/mix that will get their setup working.
+Many people think there's some kind of a secret formula/mix of modules that will get their setup working.
 They resort to installing old versions of PyTorch and CUDA (e.g. torch-2.3.1+cu118 from https://pytorch.org/get-started/previous-versions/) because they say that's where it works and after that it doesn't.
 The confusion comes from the fact that as these modules were being worked on by the devs and many bugs fixed, further divergence from Windows had occurred.
 Unfortunately, the only way to fix them is to patch the code and force certain things to play nice in Windows.

 Most recent versions have advanced the distributed backend (Rendezvous) in favour of the old c10d (now legacy), which apparently did work in Windows at some point in the past.
 Thus those people mentioned above suggesting the use of torch-2.3.1+cu118 for example.